-Element Required/ Optional Description page-check-second s 1 Sets the interval, in seconds, at which WebLogic Server checks to see if JSP files have changed and need recompiling.
+Element Default Value Description page-check-second s 1 Sets the interval, in seconds, at which WebLogic Server checks to see if JSP files have changed and need recompiling.
 Dependencies are also checked and recursively reloaded if changed. • The value -1 means never check the pages.
 This is the default value in a production environment.
 The value 0 means always check the pages. • The value 1 means check the pages every second.
 This is the default value in a development environment.
-In a production environment where changes to a JSP are rare, consider changing the value of pageCheckSeconds to 60 or greater, according to your tuning requirements. precompile false When set to true, WebLogic Server automatically precompiles all modified JSPs when the Web application is deployed or re-deployed or when starting WebLogic Server. precompile-conti false When set to true, WebLogic Server continues precompiling all modified JSPs even if some of those JSPs fail during compilation.
+In a production environment where changes to a JSP are rare, consider changing the value of pageCheckSeconds to 60 or greater, according to your tuning requirements. precompile false When set to true, WebLogic Server automatically precompiles all modified JSPs when the Web application is deployed or re-deployed or when starting WebLogic Server. precompile-conti nue false When set to true, WebLogic Server continues precompiling all modified JSPs even if some of those JSPs fail during compilation.
 Only takes effect when precompile is set to true. keepgenerated false Saves the Java files that are generated as an intermediary step in the JSP compilation process.
 Unless this parameter is set to true, the intermediate Java files are deleted after they are compiled. verbose true When set to true, debugging information is printed out to the browser, the command prompt, and WebLogic Server log file. working-dir internally generated directory The name of a directory where WebLogic Server saves the generated Java and compiled class files for a JSP. print-nulls null When set to false, this parameter ensures that expressions with "null" results are printed as " ".

-Element Required/ Optional Description backward-compatib true When set to true, backward compatibility is enabled. le For more information, see "Backwards Compatibility Flags" on page B-34. encoding Default encoding of your platform Specifies the default character set used in the JSP page.
-Use standard Java character set names (see http://java.sun.com/j2se/1.5.0/docs/guide/intl/encoding.doc.htm) .
-If not set, this attribute defaults to the encoding for your platform.
+Element Default Value Description backward-compatib true When set to true, backward compatibility is enabled. le For more information, see "Backwards Compatibility Flags" on page B-35. encoding Default encoding of your platform Specifies the default character set used in the JSP page.
+Use standard Java character set names (see http://java.sun.com/j2se/1.5.0/docs/guide/intl/encoding.doc.htm) If not set, this attribute defaults to the encoding for your platform.
 A JSP page directive (included in the JSP code) overrides this setting.
 For example: <%@ page contentType="text/html; charset=custom-encoding"%> package-prefix jsp_servlet Specifies the package prefix into which all JSP pages are compiled. exact-mapping true When true, upon the first request for a JSP the newly created JspStub is mapped to the exact request.
 If exactMapping is set to false, the Web application container generates non-exact url mapping for JSPs. exactMapping allows path info for JSP pages. default-file-name true The default file name in which WebLogic Server saves the generated Java and compiled class files for a JSP. rtexprvalue-jsp-p aram-name false Allows runtime expression values in the name attribute of the jsp:param tag.
-It is set to false by default.
+It is set to false by default. optimize-java-exp ression false When set to true, the JSP compiler optimizes Java expressions to improve runtime performance. compress-html-tem false When set to true, compresses the HTML in the JSP template blocks to improve runtime performance.
+Note: If the JSP's HTML template block contains the HTML tag, do not enable this feature.